My Wishlist

 Khao Sok National Park

 Located in southern Thailand, Khao Sok National Park is a nature reserve contains jungles, limestone formations, and rare animals and plants.
-A great area for hiking, canoeing, and elephant visits.
+A great area for hiking and canoeing.

 Kanchanaburi